Home

 How does your leg feel when you have this symptom?
 Cir describes it as a feeling of heaviness.
 He is not able to lift his leg from the hip and very rarely from the knee.
 No matter how hard he tries, the signal from his brain won't get through.

-If one of your legs is weak, your walking will also be effected.
+If one of your legs is weaker, your walking will also be effected.
 You may notice that you experience this after a day spent standing or walking too much.
 Get to know your body and how much you can do at one time.

 Resting and conserving his energy before going out, helped a lot when Cir was first diagnosed.
 The same can be true for you.
 If you know you have a big event, rest up a few days before it.
 Afterward do the same.